bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/python-for-js-dev.md

 > **The i is switched to a j in programming.**

-T\*his is because the letter i is common place as the de facto index for any and all enumerable entities so it just makes sense not to compete for name-\*\*space \*_when there’s another 25 letters that don’t get used for every loop under the sun.
+T\*his is because the letter i is common place as the de facto index for any and all enumerable entities so it just makes sense not to compete for name-\*\*space \*_when there's another 25 letters that don't get used for every loop under the sun.
 My most medium apologies to Leonhard Euler._

 -   **Type Casting** : The process of converting one number to another.